-Finding a vegan Naan bread at your local supermarket can be challenging – there is milk powder in 90% of them.
-So stop searching and give making it at home a try.
+Finding a vegan Naan bread at your local supermarket or favourite Indian restaurant can be challenging – there is milk or milk powder in 90% of them.
+So stop searching and try making it yourself.
 My Garlic Naan Bread recipe is so easy – you won’t believe it!
-You don’t need a traditional clay oven or hours to make naan!
-I simply use fry it in a pan and still this becomes wonderfully light and fluffy.
-This recipe makes 4 Naan Breads but I often double it.
+It won’t take you long and you don’t need a traditional clay oven to make vegan naan bread and still it becomes wonderfully light and fluffy.
+This recipe makes 4 Naan Breads but I often double the recipe.
 If you don’t eat all of it in one go, you can freeze it for up to 1 month.

 |Prep time||Cook time||Total Time|